hasura/learn-graphql/README.md

 # [hasura.io/learn](https://hasura.io/learn/)

-Real world GraphQL tutorials for frontend developers with deadlines!
+Real world GraphQL tutorials for front end developers with deadlines!
-With these open-source community maintained tutorials, you will move from the basics of GraphQL to building a real-time application in 2 hours.
+With these open-source community maintained tutorials, you will move from the basics of GraphQL to building a real-time application in two hours.

 ![learn graphql banner](https://storage.googleapis.com/graphql-engine-cdn.hasura.io/learn-hasura/assets/homepage/learn-banner.png)

-There are three different tutorial series:
+There are 3 different tutorial series :

 #### Frontend